Instruction Anchor: Dissecting the Mechanistic Dynamics of Modality Arbitration: Discussion

 \subsection{Use of LLM}

 In this work, we leveraged DeepSeek-V3~\citep{deepseek} to curate and generate an answer entity dictionary, which served as the foundation for constructing our analysis dataset.
-Furthermore, we conducted a mechanistic interrogation of modality-following behaviors in several state-of-the-art MLLMs, including Qwen2.5-VL-7B~\citep{qwen2.5vl}, InternVL3-8B~\citep{chen2024internvl}, and LLaVA-1.5-7B~\citep{llava1.5}.
+Furthermore, we conducted a mechanistic interrogation of modality-following behaviors in several state-of-the-art MLLMs, including Qwen2.5-VL-7B~\citep{qwen2.5vl}, InternVL3-8B~\citep{chen2024internvl}, InternVL3-14B~\cite{chen2024internvl} and DeepSeek-VL2-Tiny~\cite{wu2024deepseek}.
 Additionally, large language models were employed to assist with grammatical refinement and linguistic polishing of the manuscript.